Magma Ocean Waves and Thermal Variability on Lava Worlds: Lava Tidal Waves

 We use planet parameters inspired by 55~Cancri~e \citep[e.g.][]{winn2011super,Crida_2018} to define our fiducial system.
 Unless stated otherwise, we set $M_{\rm p}=8.6 M_\oplus$, $R_{\rm p} = 1.9 R_\oplus$, $P_{\rm orb} = 0.74$ d, $a_{\rm p}=0.016$~AU, $M_\star=1 M_\odot$, $R_\star=1 R_\odot$, $T_\star=5200$~K, and $L_\star=4\pi R_\star^2\sigma_{\rm SB}T_\star^4$.
 Our main free parameters are: (\textit{i}) the orbital eccentricity $e_{\rm p}$ which controls the strength of the tidal forcing; (\textit{ii}) the frequency $\sigma_{\rm R}$ characterizing the efficiency of wave damping; and (\textit{iii}) the magma ocean's thickness $H$.

-In Figure~\ref{Fig_PT_over_Pins} we show, at fixed $e_{\rm p} = 0.05$, how much more power is produced by tides ($\overline{\mathcal{P}}_{\rm T}$) relative to stellar insolation ($\overline{\mathcal{P}}_{\rm ins}$) as a function of $H$, for $\sigma_{\rm R}=10^{-2}\,{\rm s}^{-1}$ and $10^{-3}\,{\rm s}^{-1}$.
-Whether any of our choices for $\sigma_{\rm R}$ is realistic is not completely clear, though we will see in section \ref{subsec:var} that the flow velocities obtained in our model match those of lava flows on Earth.
-As we are modeling magma oceans, our values for $\sigma_{\rm R}$ are larger than those used for modeling water oceans \citep[e.g.][]{garrett1971age,webb1973age,auclair2023can}, which seems appropriate as lava waves should damp faster than water waves.
-In the limit of large $\sigma_{\rm R}$, one loses the dynamical tide and recovers the equilibrium tide of a rigid shell with a Darwin lag angle between the tidal response and the forcing potential.
+In Figure~\ref{Fig_PT_over_Pins} we show, at fixed $e_{\rm p} = 0.05$, how much more power is produced by tides ($\overline{\mathcal{P}}_{\rm T}$) relative to stellar insolation ($\overline{\mathcal{P}}_{\rm ins}$) as a function of $H$, for three values of $\sigma_{\rm R}$.
+Whether any of our choices for $\sigma_{\rm R}$ is realistic is not completely clear.
+As we are modeling creep flow in magma oceans, our chosen values for $\sigma_{\rm R}$ are larger than those used for modeling water oceans \citep[e.g.][]{garrett1971age,webb1973age,auclair2023can}, which seems appropriate as lava waves should damp faster than water waves.
+In the limit of larger $\sigma_{\rm R}$, one loses the dynamical tide and recovers the equilibrium tide of a rigid shell with a Darwin lag angle between the tidal response and the forcing potential.

 The tidal heating is seen in Fig.~\ref{Fig_PT_over_Pins} to peak at an intermediate $H$, and to drop below stellar heating if either $H\rightarrow0$ or $H\rightarrow R_{\rm p}$.
 The ocean thickness appears critical to determining whether the planet's surface energetics are dominated by tides or the stellar flux.